diffblue/gitlab/doc/ci/yaml/index.md

 Use `rules` to include or exclude jobs in pipelines.

-Rules are evaluated *in order* until the first match.
+Rules are evaluated when the pipeline is created, and evaluated *in order* until the first match.
 When a match is found, the job is either included or excluded from the pipeline, depending on the configuration.

+You cannot use dotenv variables created in job scripts in rules, because rules are evaluated before any jobs run.

 `rules` replaces [`only/except`](#only--except) and they can't be used together in the same job.
 If you configure one job to use both keywords, the GitLab returns